loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 Lazy evaluation is an effective tool for achieving modularisation @hughes1989.

-We will explore if lazy evaluation is a feasible addition for a linearly typed system-level language, as well as investigate how this will interact with IO, where the order of execution is important.
+We will explore if lazy evaluation is a feasible addition for a linearly typed system-level language, as well as investigate how this will interact with I/O, where the order of execution is important.

 /*
 -   what to do?